idle-hand/SpeakEasy_OG/README.md

 ![mylogo](https://user-images.githubusercontent.com/33843929/163722229-fcf8bf6d-119b-41e0-9fe3-713792bced1b.jpg)

-New text from ChatGPT for site pages.

-Welcome to SpeakEasy, a platform designed to assist new citizens with their test and basic English skills.
+SpeakEasy, is a platform designed to assist new citizens with their test and basic English skills.
 Our goal is to provide a turnkey solution for individuals looking to improve their language abilities through practice and mentorship.

 SpeakEasy offers simple fill-in-the-blank quiz frameworks, which can be tailored to fit a variety of content with easy-to-follow instructions.
-Our platform is built using CSS, HTML, and JavaScript, and is constantly being updated to provide the best user experience possible.
+Our platform is a Python Flask site on Pythonanywhere built using CSS, HTML, and JavaScript, and is constantly being updated to provide the best user experience possible.

 In addition to citizenship test practice, we also offer basic literacy mentoring.
 This includes assistance in reading and making notes from a newspaper story, with a presumed level of around 6th grade public school English.
 If you're interested in more advanced one-to-one mentoring, we have links to Computer Tutor - Online Learning Systems available on our platform.